 Situated just behind the national borders, Basel is certainly an important route of communication and exchange with Europe and, in particular, with the neighbouring countries of Germany and France.
 Every corner of the city exudes a cosmopolitan and international air, which is confirmed by the numerous museums, cultural centres and theatres that are home to the city and make it the Swiss capital of culture.
 But during the Christmas period Basel is simply home to Switzerland's largest and most atmospheric Christmas market, which attracts thousands of visitors from all over the country and neighbouring countries.
 We were there on a day trip and here is our travel report.

 Situated just behind the national borders, Basel has always been an important route of communication and exchange with Europe and, in particular, with the neighbouring countries of Germany and France.
 The city’s cosmopolitan and international character is reflected in its high museum density, the highest in Switzerland.
 Basel has a large number of museums (around 40) and many cultural centres, art galleries and theatres.
 The city is also characterised by strong contrasts: modern skyscrapers and a well-kept old town, large multinational companies and artisans’ workshops, urban parks and the Rhine River, which in summer offers coolness and fun.
 But at Christmas time, Basel simply becomes home to one of the largest and most charming Christmas markets in Switzerland, attracting thousands of visitors from all over the country and neighbouring countries.
-Its popularity over the years has grown so much that it has been voted Europe’s most beautiful Christmas market by readers of the magazine European Best Destinations for 2021!
+Its popularity over the years has grown so much that it has been listed among the Europe’s most beautiful Christmas market by the magazine European Best Destinations for 2022!
 We were there on a day trip and here is our travel report!

 Arriving by car